jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (4) The court must not exercise the power in subsection (3)﻿(b) unless section 281(1) is complied with.

 ### 283 Hierarchy of court's responses if charge against young person proved
-A Youth Court before which a charge against a young person is proved may, subject to sections 284 to 290, make 1 or more of the following responses (grouped in levels of equal restrictiveness, the groups ranging from least restrictive to most restrictive):Group 1 responsesGroup 2 responsesGroup 3 responsesGroup 4 responsesGroup 5 responseGroup 6 responseGroup 7 response
+The Youth Court before which a charge against a young person is proved may, subject to sections 284 to 290, make 1 or more of the following responses (grouped in levels of equal restrictiveness, the groups ranging from least restrictive to most restrictive):Group 1 responsesGroup 2 responsesGroup 3 responsesGroup 4 responsesGroup 5 responseGroup 6 responseGroup 7 response
   (a) discharge the young person from the proceedings without further order or penalty:
   (b) admonish the young person:
   (c) order that the young person come before the court, if called upon within 12 months after the order is made, so that the court may take further action under this section:
-  (d) impose a fine that could have been imposed by a District Court if the young person were an adult and had been convicted of the offence following a trial in a District Court, and exercise any of the powers conferred on a District Court by sections 81 and 83 of the Summary Proceedings Act 1957 (other than the power to impose a period of imprisonment in default of payment):
+  (d) impose a fine that could have been imposed by the District Court if the young person were an adult and had been convicted of the offence following a trial in the District Court, and exercise any of the powers conferred on the District Court by sections 81 and 83 of the Summary Proceedings Act 1957 (other than the power to impose a period of imprisonment in default of payment):
   (e) order the young person or, in the case of a young person who is under the age of 16 years, any parent or guardian of the young person to pay a sum towards the cost of the prosecution:
   (f) order the young person or, in the case of a young person who is under the age of 16 years, any parent or guardian of the young person to pay to the person who suffered the emotional harm or the loss of, or damage to, property such sum as it thinks fit by way of reparation if the court is satisfied that any person (other than the young person) suffered, through or by means of the offence, either or both of the following:
     (i) emotional harm:
     (ii) loss of, or damage to, property:
   (g) order the young person or, in the case of a young person who is under the age of 16 years, a parent or guardian of the young person to make restitution in accordance with section 377 of the Criminal Procedure Act 2011:
-  (h) make an order for the forfeiture of property to the Crown if the forfeiture of that property would have been obligatory or could have been ordered under an enactment applicable to the offence if the young person were an adult and had been convicted of that offence by a District Court:
+  (h) make an order for the forfeiture of property to the Crown if the forfeiture of that property would have been obligatory or could have been ordered under an enactment applicable to the offence if the young person were an adult and had been convicted of that offence by the District Court:
   (i) make an order under section 293A (which relates to disqualification from driving):
-  (j) make an order that could have been made by a court other than a Youth Court under section 128 or 129 of the Sentencing Act 2002 (which relate to confiscation of motor vehicles) if the young person were an adult and had been convicted of the offence in a court other than a Youth Court, and, if the court makes the order, the following sections of that Act apply (to the extent they are applicable and subject to any necessary modifications):
+  (j) make an order that could have been made by a court other than the Youth Court under section 128 or 129 of the Sentencing Act 2002 (which relate to confiscation of motor vehicles) if the young person were an adult and had been convicted of the offence in a court other than the Youth Court, and, if the court makes the order, the following sections of that Act apply (to the extent they are applicable and subject to any necessary modifications):
     (i) section 128 or 129 (as the case may be):
     (ii) sections 129EA, 130, 131 to 136, 137, and 138 to 142:
   (ja) make an order requiring the young person (if he or she is, or is soon to be, a parent or guardian or other person having the care of a child), or a parent or guardian or other person having the care of the young person, or both, to attend, in a manner specified by the court, and for a specified period of not more than 6 months, a specified parenting education programme: